|

 the transition/the move/the journey from the old to the new).

-what a client first needs to move forward:
+what a child first needs to move forward:

-A coachee needs to feel understood and be heard and have time to wrestle
+A child needs to feel understood and be heard and have time to wrestle

 with many emotions such as; denial, fear, anxiety,